gforge/MedBench-LLM/decompose/prompts/English/plan_extract.md

-You are responsible for accurately extracting the follow-up plans for the patient based on the <Plan_Notes>.
+You are responsible for accurately extracting the follow-up plans for the patient based on the <plan_notes>.

 You will have to extract the instructions related to the instructions and management after discharge, follow-up visits with any medical departments, then the time till follow-up visits, changes in medicine, precautions, ability to weight bearing and presence of suture